tadashi-aikawa/ghostwriter.nvim/README.md

 - [ ] task3
 ```

-Ex (c): Delete the relevant message and repost it in the channel as a new message.
+Ex c: Delete the relevant message and repost it in the channel as a new message.

 ```markdown
 C2J10C5MF,1722347931.398509